Cannabis Business Regulations

 - a summary of the recent public process related to marijuana regulation in El Cerrito

-- poses questions for the City Council for discussion of possible changes to the City’s regulation of marijuana.
+- posed questions for the City Council for discussion of possible changes to the City’s regulation of marijuana.

 Community Meeting - Fall 2016